tiflash/debugclient-py/docs/source/started.rst

 ============

 `debugserver-js`_
-    debugclient-py is designed to interact with `debugserver-js`_ therefore you'll need to have the `debugserver-js`_ `installed <https://debugserver-js.readthedocs.io/en/latest/started.html#install>`_ and an instance `running <https://debugserver-js.readthedocs.io/en/latest/started.html#launch>`_ to connect to.
+    dsclient-py is designed to interact with `debugserver-js`_ therefore you'll need to have the `debugserver-js`_ `installed <https://debugserver-js.readthedocs.io/en/latest/started.html#install>`_ and an instance `running <https://debugserver-js.readthedocs.io/en/latest/started.html#launch>`_ to connect to.